izzatrazab/ink/README.md

 # To Do

+## home page
+- create home page, 2x2 navigation, navigate to another page.

 ## page
 - margins, probably need to make it smaller

 ## drawColumnMethod function
-- determine the best height for the block
+- determine the best height for the cm block

+## generate random question (numbers for the question)
+- addition: randomly generate numbers for the question.

+## answer sheet
+- create new page for the answers of the questions.

 # Abbreviation
 - cm : column method